Integralist/Style-Guides/JavaScript Style Guide.md

 var divs = doc.getElementsByTagName('div');
 ```

-When adding style settings to an element I'll use a `class` instead…
+When adding style settings to an element use a `class` instead…

 ```js
 var element = doc.getElementById('test');